 With our industry partners, the WTA is working towards taxation relief for the nature based tourism sector.

 Harmonized Sales Tax (HST)

-The impact (negative of positive) of the HST on the nature based tourism industry was somewhat complicated and differed through out our sector.
-In 2010 the WTA conducted a theoretical analysis of the HST impact and calculated that on average our sector would see a net impact (increase) of 3.95% (or 4%) in moving from the PST/GST to the HST, after input tax credits (ITCs) were accounted for.
-This impact needs to be weighed against things like whether a company or sector can claim Visitor Rebates through the Federal government’s Foreign Convention and Tour Incentive Program (FCTIP), how much in specific ITCs a company can claim depending on its business expense profile, and the efficiencies of a single value added tax (VAT) system.
-As an industry it would also be prudent to look at the impacts of HST to the overall economy and consumer confidence/spending.
+The impact (negative or positive) of the HST on the nature based tourism industry was somewhat complicated and differed throughout our sector.
+In 2010 the WTA conducted a theoretical analysis of the HST impact and calculated that on average our sector would see a net impact (increase) of 3.95% (or 4%) in moving from the PST/GST to the HST after input tax credits (ITCs) were accounted for.
+This impact needs to be weighed against things like whether a company or sector can claim Visitor Rebates through the Federal government’s Foreign Convention and Tour Incentive Program (FCTIP), how much in specific ITCs a company can claim depending on its business expense profile, and the efficiencies of a single value-added tax (VAT) system.
+As an industry, it would also be prudent to look at the impacts of HST on the overall economy and consumer confidence/spending.
 The best outcome for the tourism industry would likely have been an HST system with a full functioning visitor rebate program and enhanced ITCs for things like labour.
-However with the now famous BC HST referendum complete, which voted to scrap the HST and return to the old PST system, we won’t find out.
+However, with the now-famous BC HST referendum complete, which voted to scrap the HST and return to the old PST system, we won’t find out.